 The Day of the Purple Sun (Der Tag der Violetten Sonne) from Quite Village Film is not a movie for everyone’s taste, nor is it the type of film I usually review.
 The film’s synopsis reads; “The cosmos of the incurable Margarethe.
 Her journey through the mysteries of the Egypt [sic] underworld.
 Will she be coming forth by day?”
 I assume that question is rhetorical, but at an hour and eight minutes long, this film will leave you with plenty of questions.

-There is something about the film’s sole actress, Margarethe von Stern, that’s worthy of a double take.
+There is something about the film’s sole actress, Margarethe von Stern, who is also the co-writer, that’s worthy of a double take.
 If you’re intrigued, the film in its entirety is available at Quite Village Film’s official site.
 See more of Margarethe and learn more about her other projects at her IMDb page and at her official website.